ethan-yu0503/ethanyucodes.github.io/_posts/2020-04-23-magical-nightscene.md

 **Compositing**  Adobe AfterEffects

 ### Motion Capture
-I had an opportunity to wear a motion capture bodysuit in the motion capture studio in the (USC Robert Zemeckis Center)[https://cinema.usc.edu/facilities/stages.cfm].
+I had an opportunity to wear a motion capture bodysuit in the motion capture studio in the [USC Robert Zemeckis Center](https://cinema.usc.edu/facilities/stages.cfm).
 I acted out a bunch of different movements so that my classmates and I can use the motion capture data for their projects.
 T-Posing for each movement segment actually turned out to be more tiring than I thought – or I was just unfit.
 ![Motion Capture]({{ 'images/motion_capture_pic.jpg'|absolute_url}})